rdanielsstat/schisto-cluster-analysis/README.md

 This repository contains a fully reproducible analysis workflow for a **cluster randomized trial (CRT)**, demonstrating best practices in statistical programming, project organization, and reproducible research.

-The project includes data processing, descriptive statistics, treatment-group comparisons, and a permutation-based inference procedure that accounts for clustering.
+The project includes data processing, descriptive statistics, treatment-group comparisons using **generalized estimating equations (GEE) and linear models**, and a permutation test that accounts for clustering.
 It is designed to demonstrate clear workflow structure and proper statistical methods for analyzing CRT data in R.

+A Quarto file was also created that walks through the analysis end-to-end and can be accessed here: [schisto-cluster-analysis](https://rdanielsstat.github.io/schisto-cluster-analysis/).
+The R scripts provide additional technical details and remain the best way to work through the analysis step by step.

 ---